Debt-to-GDP Ratio, Its Formula, and How to Use It

 To figure the debt-to-GDP ratio, you've got to know two things: the country's debt level and the country's economic output.
 This seems pretty straightforward until you find out that debt is measured in two ways.
 Most analysts look at total debt.
 Some, like the CIA World Factbook, only looks at public debt.

 That's a little misleading.
 In the United States, all debt is essentially owned by the public.
 Here's why.
-The U.S. Treasury has two categories.
-Debt held by the public consists of U.S. Treasury notes or U.S. Savings Bonds owned by individual investors, companies, and foreign governments.
+The U.S. Department of the Treasury has two categories.
+Debt held by the public consists of U.S. Treasury notes or U.S. savings bonds owned by individual investors, companies, and foreign governments.
 Public debt is also owned by pension funds, mutual funds, and local governments.

 The other category is Intragovernmental Holdings.
 This is the category not reported by the CIA World Factbook because it's debt the federal government owes to itself, not to outside lenders.
 The CIA figures if the government doesn't repay itself, so what?
 It's just a method of accounting between two agencies.

-When the Boomers retire, Social Security will cash in its Treasury holdings to pay benefits.
+When the boomers retire, Social Security will cash in its Treasury holdings to pay benefits.
 But the cash to pay this debt will have to come from somewhere.
-That means the Treasury will have to issue more debt or Congress must raise taxes.
+There are fewer working age people than boomers.
+As a result, the dependency ratio is worsening.
+The Treasury will have to issue more debt or Congress must raise taxes.

 Therefore, you should always look at the total debt, not just the debt owed to the public.
 That's because all federal debt is eventually owed to the public.
 That's why Intragovernmental Holdings should be counted in the U.S. debt-to-GDP ratio.